| Main index | Section 3 | Options |

 typedef int service_limit_func_t(const nvlist_t *, const nvlist_t *);typedef int service_command_func_t(const char *, const nvlist_t *, nvlist_t *, nvlist_t *);

-The limit_func is a function of type service_limit_func_t.
-The first argument of the function contains nvlist(9), old service limits and second one the new limits.
-If the services wasn't limited the old limits will be set to NULL.
-This function should not allow to extend service limits and only limit it further.
-The command_func is a function of type service_command_func_t.
-First argument is the name of the command that should be executed.
-The first nvlist(9) contains the current limits.
-Next one contains a nvlist(9) with current request.
-The last one contains an output nvlist(9) which contains the response from Casper.
+The limit_func is a function of type service_limit_func_t where the first argument of the function contains an nvlist(9), old service limits and the second argument contains the new limits.
+If the service was not limited then the old limits will be set to NULL.
+This function must not allow the extension of service limits.
+The command_func is a function of type service_command_func_t where the first argument is the name of the command that should be executed.
+The first nvlist(9) contains the current limits and the second contains an nvlist(9) with the current request.
+The last argument contains a return value nvlist(9) which contains the response from casper.

-The flags argument defines limits of the service.
+The flags argument defines the limits of the service.
 The supported flags are:

 Please direct any comments about this manual page service to Ben Bullock.
 Privacy policy.